nuancedtire/msra-nightly/lib/prompts/prompt-1.md

      - Do not omit any details, data, or nuances present in the source material.
    - **Formatting:**
      - Use bullet points and numbered lists to break down information as much as possible.
-     - **Bold** key terms or important concepts to emphasize them except for numericals and special characters, there you must use backticks.
+     - **Bold** key terms or important concepts to emphasize them, except for numericals and special characters, there you must use backticks.
      - *Italicize* notes, exceptions, or terms that need emphasis.
      - Use inline code formatting (backticks) to escape special characters like `<` or `>` while also highlighting specific terms (e.g., `SpO2 <94%`, `<12 hours`, `>55 years`, `MCV > 100fL`.
 This is incorrect **<12 hours** as it does not escape the special character).
      - Present data using Markdown tables where appropriate for better organization.